 If you are assessed a Medicare Part D Income-Related Monthly Adjustment Amount (Part D-IRMAA), you will be notified by the Social Security Administration.
 You will be responsible for paying this extra amount in addition to your plan premium.

 If you would like to change your premium payment method, please contact Mutual of Omaha Rx at 877-770-9808.
 Customer Service is available Monday through Friday 8:00 am to 9:30 pm, Eastern Time.
 TTY users should call 866-544-2982.
-To make your premium payment online, sign in to Customer Access.
+To make your premium payment online, sign in to the Payment Portal.
 Please note: If you do choose to change your method of payment, it may take up to three months for this change to take effect, and you may continue to be billed via the original method until your change takes effect.

 This website is designed to provide access to online information regarding the Mutual of Omaha Rx Part D product offering.
 In connection with providing this information, there are times when we will ask for, or collect, personal information from you.
 As part of our commitment to honor your privacy, this policy will explain the approach we take in protecting and using the information that we gather from you on this website.
 For your ease and convenience, we make this notice available on every page of the website, identified as "Privacy," with a link to this notice.